lereldarion/unity-shaders/Readme.md

 ## Debug Lighting
 Apply to any mesh (only 1 vertex required), and it will display lighting configuration elements that touch the mesh renderer as gizmos in the world :
-- Unity realtime lights : pixel directional / point / spot lights, and vertex lights, colored by the light color.
+- Unity realtime lights : pixel directional / point / spot lights, vertex point lights, colored by the light color.
-- Unity reflection probes : displays the bounding boxes and their center, with a sphere to show the cubemap.
+- Unity reflection probes : displays the bounding boxes and their center, with a sphere to show the raw cubemap.
 Color of the lines shows the blend factor when 2 probes are active.
 - Unity light probes : sphere with lighting values applied to it.
 Positions are not available in the shader so they cannot be displayed.
-- [LTCGI](https://github.com/PiMaker/ltcgi) v1 : colored rectangles for screen surfaces + normal direction, with color hue depending on LTCGI surface indexing to distinguish them.
+- [LTCGI](https://github.com/PiMaker/ltcgi) v1 : emitting surfaces as rectangle edges + diagonals.
+A normal line at center.
+Solid lines.
+Color is item index.
 - [Light Volumes](https://github.com/REDSIM/VRCLightVolumes) v2 :
-    - volume bounding boxes, using dashed lines (dash count is texture resolution) and color hue to represent indexes.
+    - volume bounding boxes, dashed lines (dash size is texture resolution).
+Color hue represents indexes.
     - lights with simpler dashed patterns compared to unity equivalents.
 Color is the light color.
 Dash size is 1m and line lengths indicate culling distance.

 ![](.github/debug_lighting.png)